Famine

 A famine is a widespread scarcity of food caused by several possible factors, including, but not limited to: war, natural disasters, crop failure, widespread poverty, an economic catastrophe or government policies.
 This phenomenon is usually accompanied or followed by regional malnutrition, starvation, epidemic, and increased mortality.
 Every inhabited continent in the world has experienced a period of famine throughout history.
-During the 19th and 20th centuries, Southeast and South Asia, as well as Eastern and Central Europe, suffered the greatest number of fatalities due to famine.
+In historical and modern data, the Americas have been among the least famine-affected regions globally.
+During the 19th and 20th centuries, China, India, Europe, and the Middle East suffered the greatest number of fatalities due to famine.
 Deaths caused by famine declined sharply beginning in the 1970s, with numbers falling further since 2000.
-Since 2010, Africa has been the most affected continent in the world by famine.
-As of 2025, Haiti and Afghanistan are the two countries with the most catastrophic and widespread states of famine, followed by Sudan.
+In 2011, millions in East Africa were affected by famine.
+As of 2025, Haiti, Afghanistan, Sudan, Yemen, Gaza, and Syria have experienced famine.

 Definitions

 According to the United Nations World Food Programme, famine is declared when malnutrition is widespread, and when people have started dying from starvation through lack of access to sufficient, nutritious food.
 The Integrated Food Security Phase Classification criteria define Phase 5 famine of acute food insecurity as occurring when all three of the following situations exist at the same time: